colbyfayock/demo-travel-workshop-starter/README.md

 CLOUDINARY_API_SECRET="<Your API Secret>"
 ```

-* Run the setup script to add project images and videos to your account:
+* Run the following setup script from the root of your project to add project images and videos to your account:

-From the root of the project, run:

 ```
 node scripts/setup.js